Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 Leaving Browning, Montana, felt like leaving the set of a modern western.
 The Blackfeet Nation's history there is palpable, layered with stories of the "Old North Trail" used for millennia.
 The drive to the Chief Mountain Border Crossing was suspiciously easy.
 This crossing is one of the few in the Rockies without 24-hour service; try crossing after 9 PM and you'll be chatting with a moose instead of a border agent.
 We presented our passports with the solemnity of diplomats, half-expecting a quiz on Canadian trivia.
 They just waved us through.

 Alberta Highway 6 unfolded like a green carpet rolled out just for us.
-We connected to the Banff-Windermere Highway, a road built partly to soothe early 20th-century fears of American invasion—turns out, the only invasion nowadays is by tourists in RVs.
-The scenery was a relentless attack on our senses: peaks so pointy they looked drawn by a child, rivers the color of a melted mint, and the constant, eerie feeling that a grizzly was judging our driving from the tree line.
+We connected to the Banff-Windermere Highway, a road championed and constructed in the early 20th century to link the Columbia Valley with Banff to promote civilian automobile tourism - turns out, the tourism boom was highly successful, as seen by the invasion of modern RVs.
+The scenery was a relentless attack on our senses: peaks so pointy they looked drawn by a child, rivers the color of a melted mint and the constant, eerie feeling that a grizzly was judging our driving from the tree line.

 By afternoon, we rolled into Canmore.
 This town started as a humble coal mining hub called "The Mines at Canmore" in 1884.
 The miners, many from Scotland and Italy, would probably be confused by the current population of yoga instructors and latte artists.
 We checked into an inn that smelled like pine and old books, then raced out to catch a sunset we'd been hyping up for 500 miles.